 In conclusion, no system can identify all companies visiting your website and therefore you should always assume that many of the non-identifiable visitors were from companies, but you have no way of knowing who.

 All you can constructively do is to focus on making your website stronger so that such visitors have more reason to make contact with you.
-This is covered by many guides within our section I want more sales/enquiries for specific products or services.
+This is covered by the guidance within our section gaining more sales of products or services.